 Kevin Wyne, MPAS, MSc, PA-C

-Kevin has been working as a faculty member with the UW-Madison PA Program since 2012.
-He currently directs the professional seminar series for didactic students as well as the emergency medicine course each spring.
-He is also actively involved in instruction in other areas.
-He frequently coordinates service learning experiences to Belize and Guatemala for physician assistant and other health professions students.
+Kevin Wyne has been working as a faculty member with the UW-Madison PA Program since 2012.
+He currently directs the professional seminar series for didactic students as well as the emergency medicine course each Spring.
+He is also actively involved in instruction in other areas and is an active participant in interprofessional activities within the UW School of Medicine and Public Health.
+He frequently coordinates service-learning experiences to Belize and Guatemala for PA and other health professions students.

-Kevin graduated from the University of Iowa PA Program in 2005 and completed a faculty fellowship there following graduation.
-He has worked clinically in emergency medicine since 2006 and currently works as a physician assistant with Madison Emergency Physicians, where he also directs the emergency medicine advanced practice provider (APP) fellowship.
-In 2017, Kevin was recognized as a “rising star” by the Physician Assistant Education Association (PAEA) for his teaching innovations and service.
+Wyne graduated from the University of Iowa PA Program in 2005 and completed a faculty fellowship there following graduation.
+He has worked clinically in emergency medicine since 2006 and currently works as a PA with Madison Emergency Physicians.
+In 2017, he was recognized as a “Rising Star” by the Physician Assistant Education Association (PAEA) for his teaching innovations and service.

-Prior to his career in medicine, Kevin completed graduate work in literature and writing, and he maintains an active interest in the intersections between medicine and the humanities.
-His research interests include global health, wilderness medicine and interprofessional education.
-He currently serves as a director at large for the Society of Emergency Medicine Physician Assistants (SEMPA) and as an executive committee member for the Center for Interprofessional Education at UW-Madison.
+Prior to his career in medicine, Wyne completed graduate work in literature and writing, and he maintains an active interest in the intersections between medicine and the humanities.
+His research interests include topics related to global health, wilderness medicine, end-of-life care, and interprofessional education.

-In his free time, Kevin enjoys being with his wife Kirsten and their daughter Helen.
-They love to travel, wander around used bookstores and grow tomatoes each summer in their community garden plot.
+In his free time, he enjoys being with his wife Kirsten and their daughter Helen.
+They love to travel, wander around used bookstores, and grow tomatoes each summer in their community garden plot.

 Angela Vitcenda, MS, PA-C